 Udayagiri and Khandagiri Caves: The caves here are ancient Jain caves located about 7-km west of Bhubaneswar.
 There are two sets of caves carved into two opposite hills.
 There are 44 caves carved out of sandstone.
 Some are natural caves and others are carved out of the rock.
 Monks around the 1st or 2nd century BC used them.

 The central ‘Hathi Gupha‘ is especially interesting.
-There is an 18th century temple of Mahavira, who was the 24th Tirthankara.
-The caves are open from 8am to 6pm.
+There is the 18th-century temple of Mahavira, who was the 24th Tirthankara.
+The caves are open from 8 am to 6 pm.
 Each year in late January for a week or so, there is an assembly of ‘Sadhus’ here.
 This is a very popular event.

 Nandankanan Zoo: This zoo has a lion safari, white tigers, and elephant rides.
 There is an exotic Botanical Garden.
 It is 20-km from Bhubaneswar, from where there are hourly buses to reach the zoo.
 The OTDC bus tours from Puri and Bhubaneswar come here as well.